lpradop/simple-image-encryption-algorithm/README.md

 # Overview
+**in development**
-**in development** an easy to implement yet effective algorithm for image ciphering
+An easy to implement yet effective algorithm for image ciphering

 ## Original images
 ![a](test/a.png)